 Build a Career in Mental Health

-Are you a rising high school junior or senior interested in a career in mental health?
+Are you a high school student interested in a career in mental health?
 Gain valuable knowledge and experience through paid training, summer internships, and support from mentors working in the industry.

 What You'll Learn